Our Staff

 Gender Violence Services Coordinators (GVSCs)

 Holly served as a GVSC at Carolina from 2016 – 2022 and returned to the role in 2023.
-She graduated from the University of Lynchburg with a Bachelor of Science in Psychology and earned a Master of Education from the University of South Carolina in Higher Education and Student Affairs.
-She is currently pursuing a Master of Science in Criminal Justice from East Carolina University.
-Most recently, Holly worked at NC State University as an Assistant Director/Case Manager with the Violence Prevention and Threat Management team.
-At UofSC, Holly provided confidential support and advocacy for members of the campus community impacted by gender-based violence and harassment.
-She also worked on prevention efforts and developed programming, outreach, and trainings on topics including healthy relationships and consent, supporting victims/survivors, and bystander intervention.
+She earned a Bachelor of Science in Psychology from the University of Lynchburg, a Master of Education from the University of South Carolina in Higher Education and Student Affairs, and a Master of Science in Criminal Justice from East Carolina University.
+Previously, Holly worked at NC State University as an Assistant Director/Case Manager with the Violence Prevention and Threat Management team.
+At the University of South Carolina, Holly provided confidential support and advocacy for members of the campus community impacted by gender-based violence and harassment.
+She also worked on prevention efforts and developed programming, outreach, and training on topics including healthy relationships and consent, supporting victims/survivors, and bystander intervention.
 Holly has student affairs experience in new student orientation, first-year experience, fraternity and sorority life, and academic coaching and advising, including in the community college system.
 Holly is a certified Victim Service Practitioner through the North Carolina Victim Assistance Network, holds certifications in the Danger Assessment and College Student Wellbeing, Trauma, and Resilience, and is a member of Campus Advocacy and Prevention Professionals (CAPPA) and the Association of Threat Assessment Professionals (ATAP).

 For self-care, Holly enjoys reading, listening to country music, and snacking on her favorite snack combo: M&M’s and Dr. Pepper.